 When you arrive with stroke symptoms, the first few minutes are critical.
 Through rapid diagnosis and treatment, our stroke team helps hundreds of people recover from stroke each year.

-Lutheran Medical Center is recognized as a Primary Stroke Center.
+Lutheran Medical Center is recognized as a Certified Comprehensive Stroke Center by DNV-GL Healthcare.
 That’s good news for you.
-Primary Stroke Centers decrease disability and death from stroke.
+Certified Comprehensive Stroke Centers deliver the highest quality in advanced care and treatment for stroke, which can help decrease disability and death from stroke.

 Learn about stroke care.